#09 – Tips & tricks for designing and structuring your TeachCenter course (Part 3)

 Contact for questions: tc@tugraz.at

 TeachCenter courses with many contents and activities tend to become confusing for both students and teachers.
-In Part 2 (TC #08) we presented a simple method for creating more structure in a TeachCenter course.
-In this article we extend this method with so-called Bootstrap components.
+In Part 2 (article #08 in the category TeachCenter) we presented a simple method for creating more structure in a TeachCenter course.
+In this article we extend this method with Bootstrap components.
 In this way, we not only improve the appearance of our TeachCenter courses, but also provide a better overview.

 TC_Logo